 So, will AI be any different?

-AI on the other hand, is defined as “making it possible for machines to learn from experience, adjust to new inputs and perform human-like tasks”.
+AI is defined as “making it possible for machines to learn from experience, adjust to new inputs and perform human-like tasks”.
 The critical words are “learn from experience”.
 I don’t believe that me configuring our system do these tasks is the “machine learning,” so it’s not AI.

-ChatGPT for example can learn by itself and create new information based on this as a result.
+ChatGPT for example can learn by itself and create new information based on this.
 What it can do is recognise patterns in the information on a scale beyond what a human can achieve and so create its own “if X = this, then do this” instructions.
 There are two big limitations with this though, and therefore probably all AI:

-• a) It is only as good as the information it is learning from; it needs a lot of data, and rubbish in = rubbish out.
-AI drift or hallucination is also a well-known phenomenon.
+- a) It is only as good as the information it is learning from; it needs a lot of data, and rubbish in = rubbish out.
+AI drift or hallucination, where small mistakes move the AI off track, is also a well-known phenomenon.

-Much of the current focus of AI is around documentation with tools like ChatGPT, and it can do stunning things with this.
+Much of the current focus of AI is around documentation with tools like ChatGPT, and it can do stunning things.
 I had a bike crash a little while back and as a result had a session with a concussion clinic.
 The doctor recorded it, and their AI tool created a set of notes for it.
-The result was stunning, it picked up subjects that we had talked about at different times through the meeting and collated them into a coherent summary.
+The result was impressive, it picked up subjects that we had talked about at different times through the meeting and collated them into a coherent summary.
 There is no question for me that AI is a huge aid to any sort of writing task.

-One question that came up at the Callaghan presentation was “Can AI cost my design?”
-If it could, this would impact my business a lot, so I have paid a lot of attention to this space.
+One question that came up at a recent Callaghan AI presentation that I attended was “Can AI cost my design?”
+If it could, this would impact my business, so I have paid a lot of attention to this space.
 I have seen AI tools where you can teach them the symbol for a say a light switch, and it will then go through a drawing and find all the light switches.
 That is useful, but you still need to tell it what that light switch is and what it costs.
-That is because the specification could be a note next to the symbol, a note somewhere else on the page, a note on a page at the front of the drawing set, in a separate specification document, or not there at all because “everyone knows you use this type of switch on this sort of build”.
+This is hard to automate because the specification for it could be a note next to the symbol, a note somewhere else on the page, a note on a page at the front of the drawing set, in a separate specification document, or not there at all because “everyone knows you use this type of switch on this sort of build”.
 We’ve explored this, and training an AI with this amount of variability is not practical — yet, anyway.

 We trialled an AI tool from France that could take 2D drawings and convert them into 3D walls and rooms so looked promising as it would save us modelling these over the drawings.
 What we found though was that the time it took to fix the issues like having to split walls that were partly interior and partly exterior or correcting windows and doors as it couldn’t know the heights, was about the same as us modelling it ourselves.
 It did have a smart feature that created rooms from the walls, but that really isn’t AI, ArchiCAD has had this for decades.